 Read on to learn about the different parts of speech that the words we use every day fall into, and how we use them together to communicate ideas clearly.

 The 8 parts of speech

-A noun is a person, place, concept, or object.
-Basically, anything that’s a “thing” is a noun, whether you’re talking about a basketball court, San Francisco, Cleopatra, or self-preservation.
+A noun is a word that names person, place, concept, or object.
+Basically, anything that names a “thing” is a noun, whether you’re talking about a basketball court, San Francisco, Cleopatra, or self-preservation.

 Nouns fall into two categories: common nouns and proper nouns.
 Common nouns are general names for things, like planet and game show.
 Proper nouns are specific names for individual things, like Jupiter and Jeopardy!